Post-quantum hash functions using $\mathrm{SL}_n(\mathbb{F}_p)$: Properties of the constructed hash functions

 By the mixing property, we mean that the output vertex of a random input --- in our case a random walk --- approaches the uniform distribution on the hash space.
 When the random walk approaches the uniform distribution quickly, mixing is observed even when the input messages have relatively small length, say polynomial in $\log p$.
 More precisely, we have the following corollary of result of Alon-Benjamini-Lubetzky-Sodin \cite{Alon2007NonBacktracking}, which characterizes the rate at which a random walk on a graph converges to the uniform distribution in terms of the spectral properties of its adjacency matrix: \begin{theorem} \cite[Theorem 1.1, cf.~proof of Theorem 1.3]{Alon2007NonBacktracking} Suppose $d>2$.
 Let $X_0,X_1,\ldots,X_{\ell}$ be a non backtracking random walk on a $d$--regular connected graph $G$ with $N$ vertices.
 There is a constant $C>0$ such that whenever $\ell \ge C\cdot \log N$ we have

 for every vertex $v$ of $G$. \end{theorem}

-Examining the proof given in \cite{Alon2007NonBacktracking}, one finds that the rate of mixing depends not so much on the graph $G$, as much as on eigenvalues of the adjacency matrix of $G$.
+Examining the proof given in \cite{Alon2007NonBacktracking}, one finds that the rate of mixing depends not so much on the graph $G$, but rather on the eigenvalues of the adjacency matrix of $G$.
 Thus, if $G$ is a member of a sequence $\{G_i\}_{i\in\mathbb N}$ of expander graphs, we may take the constant $C$ in Theorem~\ref{theorem: mixing non backtracking} to depend only on the expansion constant of the family.

 It is well-known that mixing properties are desirable in Tillich-Z\'emor hashing schemes; see \cite{charles2008cryptographic,TillichZemor08Collision}.
 As explained in \cite{TillichZemor08Collision}, mixing is particularly relevant when the hash functions are used in protocols whose security relies on the random oracle model; see \cite{BellareR1993RandomOracles} for example of such protocols.

+The probability that an attacker finds a collision is at least the probability given by the birthday paradox, taking samples at random, which is minimized with the uniform probability \cite[Exercise 13.7]{Steele_2004}.

 The relevance of this approach depends on the distribution of possible messages and in particular on how they are encoded, a question we do not address in the present paper.

 Surprisingly few mathematical statements addressing the relationship between mixing and attacks are present in the literature; an example can be found in \cite[Theorem 3]{Sterner2021Commitment}, in the context of commitment schemes.
-The following proposition, which is the main goal of this section, fits in this context.
-We will give precise definitions of all the terms involved below.
+The following proposition is an immediate consequence of the previous theorem and the discussion above: